alexbelgium/hassio-addons-test/transmission/README.md

 ## About

 Transmission is a bittorrent client.
-This addon is based on the [docker image](https://github.com/linuxserver/transmission) from linuxserver.io.
+This addon is based on the [Haugene docker image](https://github.com/haugene/docker-transmission-openvpn).

 ## Installation